-Technically, Canato is not using a patchwork of faces parts to his digital construction.
 Each final image is composed by two portraits positioned intimately.
-Some sections have been erased in order to propose a fused single portrait.
+Technically, Canato has erased some sections to his digital composition in order to propose a fused single portrait.

 Facial hair is an additional factor that makes the characters more unbearable.
 They are not there for the sole purpose of emphasizing virility but as a prop in reference to folklore and belonging to a group such as cultural or a religion.